 – What was your first break as a professional musician?

-Bernadette: That would be when I got my first record deal.
-I had put together an all-girl band by putting ads in the newspaper and auditioning several applicants.
-Once I found the girls, we would constantly rehearse our music and later sent a demo tape to SOLAR Records, which led us to being signed by the label head, Dick Griffey.
-That’s when we became professional musicians.
-We had played shows at small clubs here and there, but I wouldn’t call that “professional” work.
+Bernadette: When I got my first record deal.
+I’d assembled an all-girl band by putting ads in the newspaper and auditioning several applicants.
+Once I found the girls, we’d constantly rehearse our music and later sent a demo tape to SOLAR Records, which led us to being signed by the label head, Dick Griffey.
+We’d played shows at small clubs here and there, but I wouldn’t call that “professional” work per se.
 The record deal changed all of that.

 – What about you Gerry?
 I’ve heard that you got your start in the late 70s at ABC Studios.